 A person injured on someone else’s premises should seek legal representation from a Mount Dora lawyer as quickly as possible.
 Depending on the circumstances, an insurance company for the property owner or tenant might make contact soon after an accident.
 Although the insurance representative might seem sympathetic, their job is to induce the injured person to settle a matter quickly, for as little as possible.
 Referring the insurance company representative to a legal professional could ensure that the company engages in good-faith negotiations to reach a realistic settlement.

 Laws restrict the time allowable for people to bring lawsuits.
-When someone intends to bring a claim for personal injuries, they typically have four years from the date of the incident that caused the injury.
+When someone intends to bring a claim for personal injuries, they typically have two years from the date of the incident that caused the injury.

 However, the time to act might be shorter if the accident took place in a government office building, recreational facility, or other government-owned property.
 If the claim is against the state or a local government, Florida Statute § 768.28(6)(a) says that the injured person must submit a written notice to the appropriate agency within three years of the accident date.
 If the claim is for wrongful death, the family members must submit a written claim within two years of the death.